Some of the bargaining on the go right now:

 (questions? check in with your Local and/or bargaining team members)

 Collective bargaining is how the union (the bargaining agent) and management come up with the terms and conditions of employment for the workers involved (the bargaining unit).
-Provincial or federal labour legislation sets out rules for how these negotiations take place and how disputes are handled.
+Labour labour legislation sets out rules for how these negotiations take place and how disputes are handled.